 Dog-Friendly Accommodation in New York City

 There’s no shortage of hotels in New York City that allow dogs, despite my recent survey of US cities showing that New York has less dog-friendly hotels compared to other cities based on percentage (not raw numbers).
 Like all hotels in New York, though, many of the dog-friendly options are quite pricey and the fee for a dog can also be substantial.
-Some of the most famous dog-friendly hotels include the luxurious Peninsula Hotel and Loews Regency Hotel.
+Some of the most famous dog-friendly hotels include these luxury options:

 Dog-Friendly Parks in New York City

 With the lack of backyards across New York, it’s no surprise that there’s plenty of dog-friendly parks, or “dog runs”, scattered across the city.
 In the city centre, we enjoyed the dog run in Madison Square Park.
 Central Park also has some areas where dogs are allowed off-leash, either before 9am or after 9pm.
 Although, if your dog likes to chase squirrels as much as mine does, it might not be a good option to let them off their leash!
 Alternatively, ask your accommodation for the nearest dog park.

 Dog-Friendly Sightseeing in New York City

 If you’re heading to New York with your dog, naturally there’s some popular tourist sights that you’ll need to skip, unless you can leave your dog behind somewhere.
 For starters, the theatre will be off-limits, whether on- or off-Broadway.
 Additionally, the popular High Line doesn’t allow dogs, partially due to the crowded walkways.
 Instead, consider these dog-friendly sightseeing choices in New York.